Theoretical Foundations of Conformal Prediction: Prediction sets for adversarial sequences

-In the adversarial sequence setting, where the data may no longer be exchangeable (e.g., if the distribution changes over time), we will deviate from this specific construction of $s_t$ and $q_t$: we will allow the score functions $s_t$ to be chosen arbitrarily, and the thresholds $q_t$ will then be defined in an online way.
-Specifically, after initializing at any value $q_1\in[0,B]$, for each $t\geq 2$ the threshold $q_t$ will be defined as follows:

-with $\err_t$ defined as in~\eqref{eq:err-def}.
-This \emph{quantile tracking} algorithm does something very simple: when we fail to cover (i.e., $\err_t = 1$), it increases the conformal quantile in the next time step, to be slightly more conservative.
-Alternatively, when we cover (i.e., $\err_t=0$), we decrease the next quantile, to be slightly less conservative.
-This construction leads to the following guarantee on average coverage. \begin{theorem} Consider an arbitrary sequence of data points $(X_1, Y_1), (X_2, Y_2), \ldots$, and sequence of score functions $s_1, s_2, \ldots$ satisfying $s_t(x,y) \in [0, B]$ for all $t$ and $(x,y)$.
+In the adversarial sequence setting, where the data may no longer be exchangeable, we will allow the score functions $s_t$ to be chosen arbitrarily, and the thresholds $q_t$ will then be defined in an online way.
+Specifically, after initializing at any value $q_1\in[0,B]$, for each $t\geq 1$ the threshold $q_{t+1}$ will be defined as follows: where $\eta_t>0$ is a step size parameter, and where $\err_t$ is defined as in~\eqref{eq:err-def}.
+This \emph{quantile tracking} algorithm does something very simple: when we fail to cover (i.e., $\err_t = 1$), it increases the threshold $q_{t+1}$ in the next time step, to be slightly more conservative.
+Alternatively, when we cover (i.e., $\err_t=0$), we decrease the next threshold, to be slightly less conservative.
+This construction leads to the following guarantee on average coverage. \begin{theorem}[Average coverage guarantee for quantile tracking] Consider an arbitrary sequence of data points $(X_1, Y_1), (X_2, Y_2), \ldots$, and sequence of score functions $s_1, s_2, \ldots$ satisfying $s_t(x,y) \in [0, B]$ for all $t$ and $(x,y)$.
 Furthermore, let the sequence of step sizes $\eta_t$ be any nonincreasing positive sequence.
-Then, for all $T\geq 1$, it holds that
+Then the quantile tracking algorithm~\eqref{eq:quantile-tracking}, initialized at any $q_1\in[0,B]$, satisfies